 You must sign up in advance for coaching workshops so that we have enough coaches there, ensuring everyone learns as much as possible and has fun.
-The workshop is free for Cosburn members and $5 for members from other lawn bowling clubs.
-Cosburn members may sign up on the coaching board in the clubhouse; members from other clubs should email firstname.lastname@example.org.
+The workshops are free for Cosburn members.
+Sign up on the coaching board in the clubhouse.

 How to become a Club Coach

 A very good first step to becoming a club coach is volunteering as a coaching assistant.
 You’ll help coaches work with new bowlers and set up for workshops to run smoothly.
 It’s a fun way to learn and meet new people as you develop basic coaching know-how.